smartdevicelink/sdl_java_suite/README_maven.md

 * Click run
 * The build will create some artifacts in the 'target' subdirectory of sdl-android-lib-<VERSION>.jar and sdl-android-lib-<VERSION>-sources.jar

 ##4.
-Publishing to Jcenter
+Publishing to JCenter
-* Now once you have the targets successfully built, we can then deploy to Jcenter
+* Now once you have the targets successfully built, we can then deploy to JCenter
-* Make sure You have the login credentials correct in your settings.xml file.
+* First Make sure your login credentials are correct in your settings.xml file.
 * Then click Run-> Run As -> Maven build...
 * Type in a goal of 'deploy' and click Run
 * Logs will indicate the package is deploying similar to these:<br>